 But first … why haggle over eye level and such in the first place?
 Because workplace posture matters.

-Many business people and students spend 40 hours per week or more at their desk.
+Many business people and students spend 40 hours per week or more at their desks.
 How they sit and how long they sit without moving can affect them physically and mentally, which in turn affects performance.

 - Poor positioning of a computer monitor can lead to: